apidojo/api-documentation/source/index.html.md

 > Make sure to replace `meowmeowmeow` with your API key.

 RapidAPI uses token key to allow access to all APIs on the platform.
-You need to generate a token key for a new app in your developer control panel of RapidAPI at https://rapidapi.com/developer.
+You need to generate a token key for a new app in your developer control panel of RapidAPI at <a href='https://rapidapi.com/developer'>https://rapidapi.com/developer</a>.

 You then need to learn how to pass the token key via request HEADER as following :